humank/ddd-practitioners-ref/README.md

 What is the naming convention of Aggregate?
 There are some examples:

-* By Noun
+* By Nouns
 * By Gerunds ( V - ing)

-No matter which type you favored, remember to present the **"ability"** of the aggregate, that's means traverse each command the aggregate receieve, and make sure each event occurred in reasonable.
+No matter which type you favored, remember to present the **"ability"** of the aggregate, that means traverse each command the aggregate is received, and make sure each event occurred in reasonable.

 ### Bounded Context forming up